Courtesy of Silver Dollar City Attractions

 You could spend a week in Branson doing nothing but seeing live entertainment.
 But the heart of the Ozarks—a land of lakes, streams, hills and trees—provides a welcome respite from all things touristy as well as a peaceful reminder of why folks started coming here in the first place.

 To really commune with nature, go camping.
 The Tri-Lakes area is a camper's paradise, offering campgrounds in idyllic settings far removed from the hustle and bustle of the Branson Strip.
 Many of them are tucked into the nooks and crannies of Table Rock Lake.
-Indian Point Park campground is right on the lake.
-Silver Dollar City's Wilderness Log Cabins, RV & Camping is just a short hop from Silver Dollar City.
+Indian Point campground is right on the lake.
+Wilderness At Silver Dollar Campground is just a short hop from Silver Dollar City.

 For even more solitude, venture a little farther afield.
-Aunts Creek Park and Mill Creek Park campgrounds have boat ramps and access to Table Rock Lake.
-Baxter Campground in Lampe is another lakeside retreat where you can get away from it all for a little boating or fishing.
+Aunts Creek and Mill Creek campgrounds have boat ramps and access to Table Rock Lake.
+Baxter is another lakeside retreat where you can get away from it all for a little boating or fishing.

 Table Rock Lake is the Branson area's No. 1 outdoor draw.
 Created by damming the White and Black rivers to generate electricity, control flooding and develop recreation opportunities, it's a favorite with residents and visitors alike.
 You can fish, swim, water ski, scuba dive and parasail.
 Fishing boats, sailboats, pontoon boats, houseboats and personal watercraft all share the water.